xyphro/Sun2000MeterTransposer/README.md

 - DTSU666-Modbus [2] project: This project was of major support for the idea and to get register details.
 - GitHub user salakrzy

+# Compatibility

+Tested with sun2000 3 phase 10kW inverters and proven working eith spc147 and 148 firmware versions.
+As of now there is no newer one available.

 [1] https://github.com/pycom/pycom-modbus/tree/master/uModbus